ONLY 10 ROOMS

 Our rooms do not have numbers.
 We identify them with the names of historical figures closely linked to Santiago de Compostela and its Jacobean tradition.
 Through them, we transmit a small part of the ancient and magical history that runs from the arrival of the Apostle Santiago to Iria Flavia in a stone boat, to the current multitudinous pilgrimages.

 .
-Xoán Santín, the peasant origin of the Holy Miracle of O Cebreiro, where a chalice donated by the Catholic Monarchs is preserved.
+Xoán Santín, The peasant origin of the holy miracle of O Cebreiro, where a chalice donated by the Catholic Monarchs is preserved.

 .
-Diego Xelmirez.
-Medieval archbishop who managed to turn Santiago into a center of pilgrimages.
+Diego Xelmirez.Azobispo medieval who managed to turn Santiago into a pilgrimage center.

 .
 Isabel de Portugal.
 Queen of Portugal, canonized devotee, who made a pilgrimage to Compostela at least twice.